Shuhei-Muroya/assg/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The assg package automatically provides appropriate setting values for glmnet.
+The assg package automatically provides appropriate hyperparameters for glmnet function.
-It selects the appropriate setting values for glmnet based on the given data.
+It selects the appropriate hyperparameters for glmnet based on the given data.
 Additionally, it can compare lars and glmnet in terms of computation time and choose the better package for the task.

 ## Installation